Julia0027/JAX_NestedSampling_Stream/README.md

 # StreamModel

-A JAX-based implementation for modeling and fitting stellar streams in galactic potentials using GPU-accelerated nested sampling in BlackJAX.
+A JAX-based implementation for modeling and fitting stellar streams in galactic potentials using GPU-accelerated nested sampling in Blackjax.

 ## 📦 Requirements